Improwised/jovVix/README.md

 ### Development and Quality
 - Linting: Utilizes ESLint to maintain code quality and consistency.
 - Authentication: Ory Kratos manages secure user authentication and session management.
-- Third-Party Integrations: Includes S3 for image handling, as well as other integrations as required.
+- Third-Party Integrations: Includes S3 compatible object storage for image handling, as well as other integrations as required.
 - SMTP Services: Configured for email services, supporting verification and password recovery.
-- Testing: We have performed the unit testing in this application
+- Testing: We have performed the unit testing in this application.
 - Containerization: Packaged with Docker for streamlined deployment and environment consistency.
 - RESTful API: Offers a RESTful API for integration and easy access to app functionality.
 - Environment Variables: Follows the 12-factor app principles with environment variable configuration.